Hantavirus infections

 What are the symptoms of a hantavirus infection?

 Typical symptoms are fever for three to four days with back, head and limb pain.
-The symptoms occur about two to four weeks after a person is infected.
-Depending on the virus type, the infection can be more serious and then damage kidneys or lungs in particular.
+The symptoms generally occur about two to four weeks after a person is infected.
+Depending on the virus type, the infection can be more serious and then damage the kidneys or lungs in particular.

 If the following symptoms occur, it can indicate a hantavirus infection:

-- sudden onset of fever of over 38.5 degrees Celsius
+- sudden onset of fever of over 38.5 degrees Celsius and shivering

 - foamy or bloody urine